roberts-sandbox/test-israt2/_posts/2013-03-27-hack-to-improve-delete-windows-folders.md

  - Go ahead and presse `Alt+Enter` (Properties of the folder).
 Now Windows starts calculating the size of the folder and believe it or not, it's done pretty faster than the normal file delete dialog.
  - Now go ahead and `Shift+Delete` the same folder and enjoy skipping the `Calculating...` hell.

-I don't know why it's this is implemented.
+I don't know why it's faster.
+Probably the way it uses the APIs.
 May be you should ask [Raymond Chen](http://blogs.msdn.com/b/oldnewthing/) for answers.